tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.13.md

 # Retcons and Clarifications
 -
-# Things that might come up
+# Things that might come up next session
+- its the fantasy equivalent of Wednesday and the 42th day of this month xp
+- 100 for the session
--
+- 200 the omens

 # Recap
 - omen: encounter the marks of the soldiers expedition